ppant/pakhipant/_posts/2020-10-10-i_love_building.md

 See what I have made with LEGO!!

 ![](/data/images/lego_building_1.jpg){:width="800px"}

+In this image,I have made a house, car, waterboat, people and more things.

 ![](/data/images/lego_building_3.jpg){:width="800px"}

+In this image,I have made a treehouse,birds nest, book, cups, pizza and more things.

 ![](/data/images/lego_building_4.jpg){:width="800px"}

+In this image,I have made a moving house, people and a lot more

 ![](/data/images/lego_building_2.jpg){:width="800px"}

+And all, I showed you.

 <!--- This is needed for github pakhipant is repo inside pradeeppant so path needs to be adjusted
 ![](/pakhipant/data/images/lego_building_1.jpg){:width="800px"}